ddyjis/notes.tonyli.dev/docs/investment/property-market.md

   - Property Market
 ---

-# PropertyMarket
+# Property Market

 ## Patterns in Property Market in Ontario

 - Low supply in winter, price will be higher
 - Demand starts to increase in March

 **Example**: 2021S4 because of COVID, construction of new condos are delayed.
-Supply decreased a lot to price went record high and peak at Jan and Feb 2022.
+Supply decreased a lot
+to price went record high and peak at Jan and Feb 2022.
 In March the price stopped rising

 Vacancy is about 1.5% in Ontario, 1.1% in Toronto